janaagaard75/desert-walk-solitaire/README.md

 * Splash screen.
 * Fix starting up the game while the phone is in landscape mode.
 * Remember game state when the Expo app has been closed for a long time.

-### Animating Between States

-Animating between two grid states is still to do.
-The goal is to be able to supply a ‘from’ and a ‘to’ grid state to GridStateView, and let the view handle the animation.
-The current solution where a card is snapped into position before the next turn is calculated makes the game feel unresponsive.
-It would be better if the new draggable cards and empty spaces where shown while the card was doing the lille snap animation.

-Proposal: When the dragged card is let go over a target cell, moveCard is immediately called.
-This triggers the calculation of a new state, that then becomes the currentGridState.
-In the new grid state the draggard is, however, not positioned on the cell, but rather where it was let go.
-This should be picked up by OccupiedCell, and the appropirate snap animatio then triggered.

-OccupiedCellView needs a previousPosition that triggers an animation to the current cell’s position.

-Ideally the empty cells shoul switch midways through the animation.

-componentWillReceiveProps might be used instead of sending both the current and the previous state to GridView.

-## Dragging a Card

-1. The observables game.draggingFromCell and game.draggedCardBoundary are set.
-1. The dragged card's boundary is updated as it's being dragged.
-1. Everything flows as computed values based on these two observables.
-1. If the card is let go in a non-droppable spot, OccupiedCellView puts it back, and does so with a small animation.
-1. If the card is let go when overlapping a droppable cell, a new grid state is calculated, added to the array of states, and the current grid state then points to the newly added state.

 ## Logo